nbloomf/nbloomf.md/posts/2017-01-26-type-safe-shortcodes.md

 In my day job as a teacher I have a new course this year that makes heavy use of YouTube videos.
 And rather than putting links to said videos on a web page, I decided I'd rather embed them.

 The only issue with this idea was that this site (and all my course pages) are served statically from GitHub Pages rather than with WordPress.
 This site exists as a bunch of markdown-formatted files on my computer (and on [GitHub](https://github.com/nbloomf/nbloomf.md)) which gets "compiled" into proper HTML by a static site generator -- in this case, [Hakyll](https://jaspervdj.be/hakyll/).
 And yadda yadda yadda, no shortcodes.
+I can type out literal ``iframes`` like a hunter-gatherer, but that's no fun.

 So why use a static site?
 As much as I love WordPress (and I do -- I have a reasonably trafficked WP blog floating around, which I tend not to emphasize my authorship of) I also like using the right tool for the job -- and for this particular site, the simplicity and extra security of static files outweighed the benefits of a dynamic site.